opentext/github-action-ft-integration-mbt/README.md

 ## 7. Limitations

 1. One self-hosted GitHub runner is required to execute the integration workflow.
 2. Within a single workspace, you can only have one MBT Test Runner associated with each GitHub repository.
-Therefore:
-   - Before setting up the opentext/github-action-ft-integration-mbt to run MBT tests from a specific repository, make sure no existing MBT Test Runner in the same workspace is assigned to the same repository.
-   - Since the MBT Test Runner creation depends on the YML workflow you use, make sure to create only one YML workflow per GitHub repository.
-An attempt sync to a second branch (using a second YML workflow) will fail."
+Since the MBT Test Runner creation depends on the YML workflow you use, make sure to create only one YML workflow per GitHub repository.
+An attempt to sync a second branch (using a second YML workflow) will fail.